OpenWIS/openwis-documentation/_posts/2016-05-12-OpenWIS-Technical-Committee-2016-May.md

 	4. RG - We provide scripts to generate the RPMs; we shouldn't distribute the RPMs.
 	5. MGo - that adds an hour to the build.
 	6. RG - OK, let's ask Michael Robbins for legal advice.
-	7. A-OWIS-TC-2016-38: PR - Ask Michael Robbins for legal advice.
-OWIS-A
+	7. ACT-OWIS-TC-2016-38: PR - Ask Michael Robbins for legal advice.
+OWIS-ACT
 	8. RG - We have a small password issue with the current script, so we have asked for an update; but we will send the current script to MG.
 	9. LM - could we raise a pull request for the script?
-	10. A-OWIS-TC-2016-39: MG - Raise a pull request for the script.
-OWIS-A
+	10. ACT-OWIS-TC-2016-39: MG - Raise a pull request for the script.
+OWIS-ACT
 2. **Review the progress of the development works since last meeting.**
 	1. **Release of 3.14.5**
 		1. MGo - Version 3.14.5 was released in April, a week after the last TC.
 There was an issue with a missing dependency file, but that was sorted once it got added to Cloudbees.